Cowboy Bebop: death is the only way to leave the crime syndicates. Especially the Red Dragon.

 The Dark Forest from Warrior Cats.
 In The Last Hope, Beetlewhisker tries to leave, but Brokenstar kills him.

 In A Song of Ice and Fire you have both the Kingsguard and the Night's Watch.
 Both requires an oath to join, and once that is said, there is no way out.
+It's possible to be reassigned from the Kingsguard to the Night's Watch, but it is almost never voluntary; one known case of such a reassignment was accompanied by castration of the Kingsguard member guilty of amorousness.
 If you desert, they will hunt you down and kill you.
 The exceptions are Ser Barristan Selmy and Ser Boros Blount of the Kingsguard, but both of those got fired rather than resigned, and those are the only examples in recorded history where this has happened.

 The Prisoner is based entirely around this trope.
 Possibly excepting the last episode.

 Heroes — the shadowy Company started by "the 12" doesn't like quitters.
 One guy does manage to quit, but he has the advantage of being invisible.

 He still had to fake his death to do that.